 Samsung smart buds offer a cable-free design with comfortable, stabilizing ear gels to keep the headset where it belongs.
 There is also a carrying case for storage and charging when not in use.

-Designed primarily with fitness in mind, there is a built in activity tracker and heart rate monitor to help keep tabs on your activity.
-The headphones will deliver hands-free reporting on distance, heart rate, calories burned and speed, all in real-time.
+Designed primarily with fitness in mind, there is a built in fitness tracker and heart rate monitor to help keep tabs on your activity.
+The splash resistant headphones will deliver hands-free reporting on distance, heart rate, calories burned and speed, all in real-time.
 Gear IconX with will also play nicely with a host of 3rd party fitness apps.

 This is one of a select few headphones that automatically measure your VO2 Max.
 A useful metric for runners, VO2 Max describes the maximum rate of oxygen that your body consumes during exercise and helps determine your endurance level.
 Analyzing your levels can be used to enhance your performance.
 For instance, a 5% improvement in your VO2 Max score would typically cut 5 minutes off of your 10k run time.

 The accompanying smartphone app provides real-time audio coaching and lets you control your music and your training from a single source.
 With no wires, you can enjoy true freedom of movement.
 The buds also work with most popular fitness applications on iOS and Android devices to provide pace and distance alerts.

 These biometric headphones were developed in an unlikely partnership between rapper 50 Cent and Intel.
 They use an optical emitter to measure the smallest changes in blood flow through the capillaries.
 This results in accurate detection of your heartbeat.

 What sets these headphones apart from the pack, though, is the fact that there are no bulky battery packs to add weight and no charging is required.
 The headphones are able to harvest energy right from the sound jack.
 Bio Sport performs well in any environment boasting an IPX4 rating for resistance to sweat & water.
 They will also work with most popular fitness applications.